-This course introduces the functions of marketing by examining the areas of Sports and Sporting Events, the Entertainment Industry, and organizing Special and Annual Events.
-Combining the text with current events enables the student to learn about the concepts of leadership, finance, product management, human resources, legal and ethical issues, change management and customer relations.
-Practical applications of knowledge are provided through field studies and activities that promote discussion and creative thinking.
+This course introduces the functions of marketing by examining the areas of sports and sporting events, the entertainment industry and organizing special and annual events.
+Combining the text with current events enables the student to learn about the concepts of leadership, finance, product management, human resources, legal and ethical issues, managing change and customer relations.
+Practical applications of knowledge are provided through activities including internet research and simulations that promote discussion and creative thinking.